Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Constant Premiums

 \subsection{General Setting}

-Since microinsurance alone is not enough to reduce the likelihood of impoverishment for those close to the poverty line, additional aid is required.
-In this section, we study the cost-effectiveness of government subsidised premiums, considering the case in which the government subsidises an amount $\beta = \theta - \theta^{*}$, while the microinsurance provider claims a lower loading factor $\theta^{*}$ \citep{Article:Kovacevic2011}.
-The following relationship between premiums for the non-subsidised and subsidised microinsurance schemes therefore holds
+The preliminary results suggest that microinsurance alone may not be enough to reduce the likelihood of impoverishment for those closest to the poverty line, and so additional aid is required.
+In this section, we study the cost-effectiveness of government subsidised premiums, considering the case in which the government subsidises an amount $\beta = \pi - \pi^{*}$, where $\pi^{*}$ is the premium after subsidisation, such that $\pi \geq \pi^{*} \geq 0$.
+As such, lower values of $\pi^{*}$ correspond to greater government support.
+When $\pi^{*} = 0$ the premium is fully subsidised, whereas when $\pi = \pi^{*}$ households do not receive any subsidies.
+Note that, in contrast to previous work such as that of \cite{Article:Kovacevic2011}, where the subsidy is limited to the loading factor, and the self-targeted subsidy strategy of \cite{Article:Janzen2020}, where fixed subsidies are provided uniformly to poor households who would anyway purchase insurance, here we extend the possibility of households benefiting from greater subsidisation in line with existing government supported microinsurance schemes, while adjusting for the governmental cost.
+Some examples for varying levels of subsidisation are presented in Figure \ref{GeneralSetting-Subection51-Figure1-a}.

-Naturally, we assume governments are interested in optimising the subsidy provided to households.
+Naturally, we assume that governments are interested in optimising the subsidy provided to households.
 Governments should provide subsidies to microinsurance providers such that they enhance households\rq \, benefits of enrolling in microinsurance schemes, however, they also need to gauge the cost-effectiveness of subsidy provision.
-Households with capital very close to the critical capital will not benefit from enrolling into the scheme even if the entire loading factor $\theta$ is subsidised by the government, however, more privileged households will.
-One approach to finding the optimal loading factor $\theta^{*}$ for households that could benefit from the government subsidy is to find the solution of the equation
+Households with capital very close to the critical capital will require additional aid, while government support is not necessarily essential for more privileged households.
+Since all non-zero values of $\pi^{*}$ below the optimal value will induce a trapping probability lower than that of the uninsured process through a reduction in premium, one approach to determining the optimal subsidy for households that require government aid is to find the solution of the equation